FactorySimPy/FactorySimPy/docs/basic_components.md

 <hr style="height:2px;border:none;color:blue; background-color:grey;" />

  A Sink is a terminal node that collects flow items at the end.
 Once an item enters the Sink, it is considered to have exited the system and cannot be retrieved or processed further.
 This sink can have multiple input edges and no output edges.
 It has a unique identifier.
-It only has a single state `COLLECTING_STATE`.
+It only has a single state "COLLECTING_STATE".
 The API documentation of [Sink](sink.md)

 <hr style="height:3px;border:none;color: grey; background-color:grey; " />